What is Meditation?

 Foundations of Meditation

-Janaki Pierson, the Director of WMYC, offers Foundations of Meditation, designed specifically to help participants establish themselves in a regular, daily practice of meditation for maximum benefit.
-This course involves training in the theory and practice of correct meditation.
 Topics include benefits of meditation, application to stress management, posture, the relationship between breath and mind, the power of mantra, the evolution of consciousness, Kundalini Shakti, and the mind and attention.
-Janaki has been teaching meditation for over 35 years here, throughout Connecticut, NY, PA and New Eng
+Janaki has been teaching meditation for over 40 years here, throughout Connecticut, New York, Pennsylvania, and New England.

-Graduates of our Foundations of Meditation Class may retake the class at ANY TIME for FREE
+Graduates of our Foundations of Meditation Class may retake the class at ANY TIME for FREE.

-Experiences from a Larchmont resident who has been meditating with Janaki for about 2 years
+“Experiences from a Larchmont resident who has been meditating with Janaki for about two years.

 ”My mind used to be a very crowded place.
 Silence meant I wasn’t talking, not that I wasn’t thinking.
 And while I didn’t see myself as self-centered, it was difficult not to gauge life based on how something impacted me or made me feel.
 That was before meditation.
 It was the me of two years ago.